seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 refreshDeviceWiFiSignal()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refresh the device's Wifi Signal strength value.
+Refreshes the device's Wifi Signal strength value.
 This is asynchronous call, and the result of refreshing will come a few milliseconds later.
-The new WiFi signal strength value will be reported by DeviceStateUpdated callback, defined by registerCallbackDeviceStateUpdated().
+The new WiFi signal strength value will be reported by ``hkwDeviceStateUpdated()`` delegate function defined in HKWDeviceEventHandlerDelegate (in HKWDeviceEventHandlerSingleton.h).
+In ``hkwDeviceStateUpdated()``, you should get the wifi signal value by getting ``wifiSignalStrength`` attribute of ``DeviceInfo`` object.

 **Signature:**
  	``- (void)refreshDeviceWiFiSignal:(long long)deviceId;``